-To compute F+, we can use certain rules of inference for dependencies
+To compute F+, we can use certain rules of inference for dependencies a) Example of reflexivity:

-- 1. A minimal set of such rules of inference is a set known as Armstrong's axioms [Armstrong, 1974].
-These are listed in the text on page 339 PROJECT 5th ed slide augmented with examples - a) Example of reflexivity:
+1. A minimal set of such rules of inference is a set known as Armstrong's axioms [Armstrong, 1974].
+These are listed in the text on page 339 last_name, first_name \rightarrow last_name

+PROJECT 5th ed slide augmented with examples